SpyrosKat/jekyll-base/_posts/2015-02-12-welcome-to-jekyll.markdown

 `Provide a link to documentation for a technical/developer-focused product, that you think are well done, and briefly explain why you think they are well done.`

+I'm not particularly well-read when it comes to developer-focused products, but one I think is well done is the Cisco Spark documentation located here: https://developer.ciscospark.com/getting-started.html ; All of the documentation here is formatted very nicely.
+From the index on the left, to the use of font formatting such as bold, underlines, and headers, the information is laid out in such a way that is easy on the eyes.
+I also appreciate that the explanations are clear and written out with words and descriptions that are simple and easy to understand.

 `Why do you think SSL/HTTPS is important?`